-The Parent Company entered into Ioan agreements with the following banks: Union Bank of the Philippines (UBP), Development Bank of the Philippines (DBP), United Coconut Planters Bank (UCPB), China Bank Corporation (CBC), BPI Family Savings Bank (BPIF), May Bank Philippines (MBI), and Philippine Bank of Communication (PBCOM).
-The Parent Company also entered into Ioan agreements from a financial services company, Caterpillar Financial Services Phils.
-Inc. (CFSPI), from its affiliate, Brown Resources Corporation (BRC), and from a shareholder.
+The Parent Company entered into loan agreements with the following banks: Union Bank of the Philippines (UBP), Development Bank of the Philippines (DBP), United Coconut Planters Bank (UCPB), China Bank Corporation (CBC), and Philippine Bank of Communication (PBCOM).
+The Parent Company also entered into loan agreements from a financial services company, Caterpillar Financial Services Phils.
+Inc. (CFSPI), and from a shareholder.